Murlidhar108/Order-Scheduler-System-queue-based-/README.md

 Order Table

-Column Name	                                         Type	                                 Description order_id	                                     INT, PK, AUTO_INCREMENT	                   Unique ID for each order user_id	                                       INT, FK	References user.user_id            links order to user order_name	                                         VARCHAR	                          Name or description of the order schedule_time                                       	DATETIME	                          Scheduled execution time for the order status	                                       'Scheduled','completed'                    	Current status of the order job_id	                                              VARCHAR	                           ID of the corresponding job in the Bull queue is_recurring	                                        BOOLEAN	                              Whether the order is recurring or one-time repeat_interval	                                        INT	                                       Interval value for recurring orders repeat_unit                                    	'minutes','hours','days'               	Time unit for recurring orders max_executions	                                         INT	                             Maximum number of times the order should execute executions_count	                                      INT	                              Number of times the order has already executed
+Column Name	                                         Type	                                 Description order_id	                                           AUTO_INCREMENT	                       Unique ID for each order user_id	                                           	 References user.user_id               Links order to user order_name	                                         VARCHAR	                             Name or description of the order schedule_time                                        DATETIME	                             Scheduled execution time for the order status	                                             Scheduled, completed                  Current status of the order job_id	                                             VARCHAR	                             ID of the corresponding job in the Bull queue is_recurring	                                       BOOLEAN	                             Whether the order is recurring or one-time repeat_interval	                                     INT	                                 Interval value for recurring orders repeat_unit                                    	     Minutes, Hours, Days'               	 Time unit for recurring orders max_executions	                                     INT	                                 Maximum number of times the order should execute executions_count	                                   INT	                                 Number of times the order has already executed
 ```